princeton-computational-imaging/NLOSFeatureEmbeddings/README.md

 sudo apt-get install libopencv-dev
 ```

 To render the 3D model, first create a cuda proejct in Nsight and put everything in cuda-render/render folder to the created project and compile.
-To successfully run the code, modify the folder path and data saving path in main.cpp (https://github.com/princeton-computational-imaging/NLOSFeatureEmbeddings/blob/6274ff26c31748c760414664c9f3655d7874de1a/cuda-render/render/src/main.cpp#L32).
+To successfully run the code, modify the folder path and data saving path in [main.cpp](https://github.com/princeton-computational-imaging/NLOSFeatureEmbeddings/blob/6274ff26c31748c760414664c9f3655d7874de1a/cuda-render/render/src/main.cpp#L32).
 We provide a bunny model for test.

 ### Render Settings